-Join Operations (C#)
+Join Operations in LINQ

 A join of two data sources is the association of objects in one data source with objects that share a common attribute in another data source.

 The join methods provided in the LINQ framework are Join and GroupJoin.
 These methods perform equijoins, or joins that match two data sources based on equality of their keys.
-(For comparison, Transact-SQL supports join operators other than 'equals', for example the 'less than' operator.)
+(For comparison, Transact-SQL supports join operators other than equals, for example the less than operator.)
 In relational database terms, Join implements an inner join, a type of join in which only those objects that have a match in the other data set are returned.
 The GroupJoin method has no direct equivalent in relational database terms, but it implements a superset of inner joins and left outer joins.
 A left outer join is a join that returns each element of the first (left) data source, even if it has no correlated elements in the other data source.

 The following illustration shows a conceptual view of two sets and the elements within those sets that are included in either an inner join or a left outer join.